 The global smart home market reached $150.6 billion in 2024 and is projected to hit $633.2 billion by 2032 (Mordor Intelligence, 2024).
 Roughly 63% of U.S. households now own at least one smart device (Market.us, 2025), and smart thermostats alone save homeowners $50 to $145 per year on heating and cooling bills (ENERGY STAR, 2025).
+Popular models like the Ecobee Smart Thermostat Premium and the Amazon Smart Thermostat have made energy savings accessible at every budget.
 This page collects 75+ sourced statistics across market size, adoption, energy savings, security, voice assistants, Matter protocol adoption, and AI search trends — everything a journalist, researcher, or content creator needs in one place.
+The short answer: The global smart home market hit $150.6 billion in 2024, with 63% of U.S. households owning at least one smart device, per Mordor Intelligence.

 We maintain this page as a public reference.
 Every statistic includes its source.
 Our proprietary data points draw from the SmartHomeExplorer editorial database: 192 consensus-scored products across 16 categories, aggregated from 12+ expert review outlets (SmartHomeExplorer editorial analysis).
 If you cite a statistic from this page, a link back is appreciated.